Collision induced coherence in plasma and Branching Ratio in multilevel system: Spontaneous emission spectra

 Here we take only the real part of the integral and use the rule (\ref{Sij}) for calculating quantum-mechanical averages, and also the definition of the population of the bright state (\ref{rBB}).
 Note also the equality $\rho_{ab} = \rho_{ba}$ valid for the zero value of the two-photon detuning, which is the case considered here.

 Note here that it may seem that the thus obtained spectra can, in principle, become a function of time, copying the time dependence of populations $\rho_{BB}$ and $\rho_{aa}$.
 This dependence is a signature of a nonstationary process.
 Therefore the spectrum of these solutions is to be defined not by Eq. (\ref{S}) but with the more general formula which is derived and discussed for instance in Ref. \cite{MScully}.
 However, in our case the interest is in stationary emission corresponding to steady-state solutions for $\rho_{BB}$ and $\rho_{aa}$.
 Therefore, $\rho_{BB}$ and $\rho_{aa}$ become time independent.
 In Fourier space they are simply two stationary Lorentzian peaks.
-Spectral-line intensities follow as the frequency integral over these peaks: \be I_{vis}=\hbar^{-1}C\omega^3_{vis}\wp^2_{ac}2\rho_{BB}\ee \be I_{UV}= \hbar^{-1}C\omega^3_{UV}\wp^2_{ad}\rho_{aa}\ee
+Spectral-line intensities follow as the frequency integral over these peaks:

 The branching ratio is the ratio of two above quantities, as regulated by definition (\ref{Ratio2}): \be R=\frac{\gamma_{vis}}{\gamma_{UV}}\frac{2\rho_{BB}}{\rho_{aa}} \ee where we used the definition of the spontaneous decay constant \be \gamma_{vis}=\frac{1}{4\pi\varepsilon_0}\frac{4\omega^3_{vis}\wp^2_{ac}}{3\hbar c^3} \ee and similar formula for the ultraviolet transition, and canceled out common prefactors.